 In general, animal proteins tend to be more easily digested by our bodies than plant protein .
 A 2019 study published in the peer-reviewed journal, Nutrients, compared the anabolic properties of plant protein to the anabolic properties of animal protein in an effort to determine the ability of these proteins to help maintain skeletal muscle mass in healthy people (particularly, healthy older people).
 Researchers confirmed that plant-based proteins have less of an anabolic effect than animal proteins due to their lower digestibility.
 Because a lower proportion of the amino acids in plants actually end up getting digested, they aren’t absorbed and utilized for things like muscle-building as efficiently.
 (When you consume animal protein, you’re getting a complete source of protein.
 Plant protein, on the other hand, is not a complete protein.)

-Additionally, there are certain ingredients common in plant-based protein sources that can negatively impact the gut.
-For example, a plant protein like soy can cause gas, bloating and discomfort — all indicators of slower absorption and digestion.
+Additionally, there are certain ingredients common in plant-based protein sources that can possibly cause indigestion.
+For example, a plant protein like soy can cause gas, bloating and discomfort in some people — all indicators of slower absorption and digestion.
 Plant-based proteins are also high in fiber, which can cause an upset stomach if your body isn’t used to consuming increased amounts of fiber.
 (However, once your body adjusts, you’ll find the extra boosts of fiber — which is only naturally-sourced from plants — to be a good thing for your gut health.)

 Even though plant proteins aren’t as easily digestible as animal proteins in general, there are a handful of plant-based proteins that are digested efficiently.
 Beans like mung beans and chickpeas are great sources of protein that are both 1) plant-based and 2) easy on the digestive system.
 There are also plant-based protein powders made from vegetables that are good sources of protein, like yellow peas.
 These veggies are easy to consume and digest, and they contain a number of health benefits.
 (Though research published in the Journal of Renal Nutrition in 2017 under the title The Appeal of Pea Protein notes that pea protein does contain high levels of purine, which may lead to a gout flare up in susceptible patients or produce some gastrointestinal upset or distress.)